r-duh/MultiplexDiseasomeCommunities/README.md

 ## Interactive mode -- nbviewer:
-To explore all Multiplex Disease Communities, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook [MultiplexDiseasomeCommunities_static.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb).
+To explore all Multiplex Disease Communities, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook via the url https://nbviewer.jupyter.org/github/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb?flush_cache=true

-- The first step is the same as above -- download [Similarity_df_dict_top30_hierarchical.npy](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/Similarity_df_dict_top30_hierarchical.npy)

-- Run [MultiplexDiseasomeCommunities_static.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb) in [nbviewer](https://nbviewer.jupyter.org/) by via the url (https://nbviewer.jupyter.org/github/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_static.ipynb?flush_cache=true), making sure `path` points to the correct directory.

 ## Usage
 Hover mouse over the heatmaps to view the respective molecular (GO:BP and gene overlap) or phenotypic (RR comorbidity or MimMiner) similarity measure between any two disease within a multiplex disease community.
 Heatmaps can be panned and zoom in to using the Bokeh tools on the upper right corner of each community window.